Public seating available for Van Drew, Alexander debate at Stockton University

 GALLOWAY TOWNSHIP — Limited seating for the congressional debate between U.S. Rep. Jeff Van Drew and challenger Tim Alexander at Stockton University is being made available to the public.

-The William J. Hughes Center for Public Policy at Stockton and The Press of Atlantic City will co-sponsor the debate between the candidates at the Campus Center Theatre at the Galloway campus at 6 p.m.
+The William J. Hughes Center for Public Policy at Stockton and The Press of Atlantic City will co-sponsor the debate between the candidates at the Campus Center Theatre on the Galloway campus at 6 p.m.
 Oct.
-19, Stockton said in a Tuesday news release.
+19.

-Seating registration is available online at stockton.edu/hughescenter.
-Seats are first-come, first-served, and guests will be checked in at the door by name, Stockton said.
+Seating registration is available at stockton.edu/hughescenter.
+Seats are first-come, first-served, and guests will be checked in at the door by name, Stockton said Tuesday in a news release.

 People are also reading…

-Van Drew has held it since 2019, replacing former Republican U.S. Rep. Frank LoBiondo.
+The Press of Atlantic City is co-sponsoring a debate between 2nd Congressional District cand…

-In 2019, Van Drew left the Democratic party and became a member of the Republican Party.
+In 2019, Van Drew left the Democratic Party and became a member of the Republican Party, citing his opposition to the impeachment of then-President Donald Trump.

-The Press of Atlantic City editor Nicholas Huba and Atlantic County journalist Clyde Hughes will ask the candidates questions to the candidates.
-The debate will be moderated by John Froonjian, director of the Hughes Center for Public Policy.
+Press editor Nicholas Huba and Atlantic County journalist Clyde Hughes will ask the candidates questions.
+The debate will be moderated by John Froonjian, director of the Hughes Center.

 No questions will be taken from the audience the evening of the debate, Stockton said.

-The debate will be streamed online and may be viewed at the websites of either The Press (pressofatlanticcity.com) or the Hughes Center.
+The debate will be streamed online and may be viewed at either PressofAC.com or stockton.edu/hughes-center.

 Contact Eric Conklin: